 Quality Assurance

-Quality Assurance process will be responsible for assessing if quality guidelines (see section 2), defined in Quality Plan, are being followed and whether are still appropriate for the project.
+The Quality Assurance process will be responsible for assessing if quality guidelines (see section 2), defined in Quality Plan, are being followed and whether are still appropriate for the project.

-Project outputs (Milestones and Deliverables) will be reviewed according to review process (see 2.3) for deliverables and milestones described in section 2.3.
+Project outputs (Milestones and Deliverables) will be reviewed according to review process for deliverables and milestones described in section 2.3.

 Regular review of project outputs will be performed through project reports, produced according to following schedule: